Touch me not plant (Mimosa pudica) is a plant full of shyness under its protectiveness is a masterpiece of nature.

-You can use commercially available potting soil but if you want to make on your own, it is very easy.
-You have to mix two parts peat moss, two parts loamy soil and one-part builder’s soil.
+You can use commercially available potting soil or indoor potting mix but if you want to make on your own, it is very easy.
+You have to mix two parts peat moss, two parts loamy soil and one part builder’s soil.

 If you will do this way, you will get best soil.

 2. Pot Selection

 As sensitive plants like moist soil to grow, self-watering pots are best for their growth.

 One more important thing you must keep in your mind that pot must contain holes so that soil could not get soggy.

 3. Proper Light Source

 Sensitive plants require bright light.
 If they are not in proper light their leaves will get fold and would never be able to recover.

 That is why if you are growing indoor, place them in window that receives direct sunlight (east facing window is ideal) for proper growth.

 Artificial lighting e.g. full-spectrum fluorescent lighting can also be used if proper sunlight is unavailable.

 4. Temperature and pH of Soil

 Place this plant in warm temperature to grow easily.
 It requires 20-23oC (75-85o F) temperature.

 pH 6-7 is best suitable for its propagation.

 Give proper water when plant is in growing phase but reduce in winters.

 Fertilize the plant after regular intervals of time.
-Use all purpose liquid fertilizer once in a month for proper growth.
+Use best all-purpose liquid fertilizer once in a month for proper growth.

 Grow Your Plant- 3 Steps Easy Way

 After considering all requirements for growth of Mimosa pudica, here is simple three steps practically beneficial way to grow touch me not plant:

 1. Soak the Seeds

 Soak the seeds in a container full of warm tap water for few hours so that seeds can sprout faster.
 By soaking, outer tough seed coat weakens and help to sprout fast.

 Before soaking seeds of Mimosa pudica, choose best appropriate planting time.